Text and photo images

 As we prepared to leave the Ottawa terminal the Canadian Pacific surprised us with an unexpected bonus, the arrival of Royal Hudson No. 2822 on an eastbound passenger train.
 These 4-6-4 type locomotives, semi-streamlined with a recessed headlight and trimmed in black, silver and deep red, received the name "Royal Hudson" after one of them (No. 2850) pulled the train of Britain's monarchs George VI and Elizabeth during their 1939 visit to the Dominion of Canada.
 (Notice the embossed gold crown on the side of the running board skirt, over the cylinder.)

 Delivered in several groups by Montreal Locomotive Works, the Royal Hudsons had 75-inch drivers, 22x30-inch cylinders, a boiler pressure of 275 pounds per square inch, and a locomotive weight of 366,000 pounds.
 They exerted 45,300 pounds of tractive effort (57,330 with booster engine operating).
 No. 2822 belonged to class H1c, the first group of Royal Hudsons, and was delivered in 1937.
 According to the information provided by Don's Depot (Don's Rail Photos), she was retired at the end of 1959.
-A member of class H1e, No. 2860 built in 1940, is today owned and operated by the Province of British Columbia.
+A member of class H1e, built in 1940, is today owned and operated by the Province of British Columbia.
 Three other Royal Hudsons are preserved in Canada and the United States.

 The diesel era, dominated by the products of General Motors' Electro-Motive Division, brought a measure of uniformity to the motive power fleets of North American railroads.
 In the days of steam, however, each railroad pursued its own distinctive motive power policy.
 The contrast between the two Canadian transcontinentals, Canadian National and Canadian Pacific, is a case in point.
 Traversing the same geographic region under the same conditions, the two railroads nevertheless rostered a different configuration of steam power.